mobillium/Android-Guidelines/ui-guideline.md

 Custom views are the way to create the views with custom functions and visuals on Android SDK.

-Regarding the Android documentation, Custom views should be;
+Regarding the Android documentation, Custom views should;

   - Conform to Android standards
   - Provide custom styleable attributes that work with Android XML